Frank Froehling: 1942-2020

 Smith, the 1971 US Open and 1972 Wimbledon champion, told ATPTour.com, "Frank was a special guy and a special player.
 He won a huge match under pressure against Ion Tiriac for us to win the Davis Cup in 1971.
 He was a great guy and he got a lot out of his tennis game."

-Froehling, who at one time was coached by Chris Evert’s father, Jimmy, was also a semi-finalist at Roland Garros in 1971 (l. to Nastase).
+Froehling, who at one time was coached by Chris Evert’s father, Jimmy, came out of retirement to reach the semi-finals at Roland Garros in 1971 (l. to Nastase).
 He partnered Charlie Pasarell to the 1965 US Championships doubles final (l. to Emerson/Stolle) and was twice a mixed doubles finalist with Australian partners at the major championship in 1962 (w/Lesley Turner) and 1965 (w/Judy Tegart).

 After he retired from professional tennis in 1974, Froehling moved to Jensen Beach, Florida, and briefly got a teaching pro job at Sandpiper Bay before becoming a tennis-court contractor for more than 40 years.
 Working alongside his son, Sean, he resurfaced thousands of courts in Florida with Fast-Dry Courts & 10-S Tennis Supply in Pompano Beach, Florida.
 He also helped to design and build tennis centres in Daytona Beach and the Village of Wellington.